Why Rock Music Is Dead and What You Can Do About It

 Good rock bands are so amazing because they walk that dangerous edge, but this tendency for disaster also makes them tough investments.
 From this perspective, if you are a music producer wouldn’t you rather deal with a replaceable pop princess instead of a raging, barely controllable rock band?

-Consumer Culture and Music Made for Consumption
+Consumer Culture and Music

 All this would be a moot point if people were more demanding when it comes to music.
 And this is the second problem.